What Is NTFS? Everything about NTFS File System

 What Is NTFS?

 NTFS, short for New Technology File System, is a popular file system format developed by Microsoft.
-It is the default file system format for all Windows and Windows Server versions.
+It is the default file system format for all modern Windows and Windows Server systems.
 NTFS lets you easily store, read, write, and modify files on hard drives.

 - Windows NT 3.1 and later.
 Windows Server 2008-2022.